GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ### 4.4 ✦ GPARK Growth and Expansion

-- 📅 **2025–2026:** Launch of the first GPARK site in the UAE.
+- 📅 **2025–2026:** Initiation of site selection, land negotiations, and pilot installations (subject to regulatory and partnership agreements) in the UAE.
 - 📅 **2026–2027:** Expansion to major cultural cities through open DAO initiatives.
-- 📅 **By 2030:** A network of decentralized cultural parks connected under the GPARK DAO ecosystem.
+- 📅 **By 2030:** Establishment of a global network of decentralized cultural parks under GPARK DAO.

 > *“Your coordinate is not just a place.
 It’s your contribution to the cultural future.”*